 An app that’s tailored exclusively to English-speaking users won’t compete in the overall market.
 You could make 10x the revenue you currently make by adding global localization to your app.
 You limit your own chances of reaching a larger customer base if you don’t localize your business for users who speak different languages and live in different regions.

 Nearly 4.7 billion people worldwide own mobile phones.
 That number keeps on rising as more people gain access to these devices.
-Additionally, many of the countries with the highest app download rates are not English-speaking.
+Additionally, many of the countries with the highest app download rates are actually not English-speaking.

-Just make sure you coordinate with an android or iOS app developer who understands localization.
+Make sure you coordinate with an android or iOS app developer who understands localization.
 This process is not as simple as translating the user interface.
 In many instances, it involves substantially adjusting the app’s overall content.
 I can do most localizations see how to hire-me.
 For more advanced cases you could work with a larger agency like Glance.

 You can go in two basic directions when localizing an app.
 Deep localization involves releasing versions of the app tailored to a few select languages and cultures.
 You typically release the app in local markets and promote it via culturally-appropriate marketing campaigns.